Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Reinforcement Learning Approach

-where $f_i$ consists of one fully connected layer with leaky ReLU non-linearity and one linear layer, while $e_i$ is an embedding function implemented as a fully connected layer with leaky ReLU.
-The contribution $x_{\setminus i}$ to agent $i$ from the other agents is a weighted sum of functions of the other agents' embedding functions.
+where $f^{(i)}$ consists of a fully connected layer with leaky ReLU and a linear layer, while $e^{(i)}$ is an embedding function implemented as a fully connected layer with leaky ReLU.
+The contribution $x^{(\setminus i)}$ to agent $i$ from the other agents is a weighted sum of functions of other agents' embedding functions.
 In particular, $g$ is a fully connected layer with leaky ReLU.
-Weight $\omega_j$ is the \textit{attention weight} associated to the information provided by agent $j$, which is optimized during the training phase, together with the other weights of the neural network.
-The value of $\omega_j$ is computed according to a similarity value between $e_i$ and $e_j$, which is computed using a matching approach between ``query" based on $e_i$ and ``key" based on $e_j$ (See \cite{iqbal2019actor} for further details).
-In Eqs. \eqref{q_function} and \eqref{others}, $f_i$ and $e_i$ are \emph{unique parts} to each agent, while $g$ and $\omega_j$ are \textit{shared parts} among all the agents.
+Weight $\omega^{(j)}$ is the \textit{attention weight} associated to the information provided by agent $j$, which is optimized during the training phase, together with the other weights of the neural network.
+The value of $\omega^{(j)}$ is determined by the similarity between $e^{(i)}$ and $e^{(j)}$, which is computed using a matching approach between ``query" based on $e^{(i)}$ and ``key" based on $e^{(j)}$.
+In Eqs. \eqref{q_function} and \eqref{others}, $f^{(i)}$ and $e^{(i)}$ are \emph{dedicated parts} to each agent, while $g$ and $\omega^{(j)}$ are \textit{shared parts} among all the agents.
 They can be visualized in Fig.~\ref{fig:com_coop_combined}(a).
-The centralized action-value function $Q^{\psi}_i(o,a)$ of agent $i$, encircled with a black dot line, includes the black shared critic NN and an orange black unique critic NN.
+The centralized action-value function $Q^{\psi,(i)}(\mathbf{o}_t,\mathbf{a}_t)$ of agent $i$, encircled with a black dot line, includes the black shared critic NN and an orange black dedicated critic NN.

-As mentioned before, functions and parameters in Eqs. \eqref{q_function} and \eqref{others} are implemented as DNNs, whose weight vector $\psi$ is updated considering a replay buffer $H$ that stores history trajectories in the form of $(o, a, r, o')$ entries ($o'$ is the next observation, resulting from the application of action $a$), which summarize the interactions occurred in the previous steps.
-In particular, based on a set of entries randomly sampled from the replay buffer, we update $\psi$ to minimize the following joint regression loss function:
+\textbf{Model Updates} As mentioned above, functions and parameters in Eqs. \eqref{q_function} and \eqref{others} are implemented as DNNs, whose weight vector $\psi$ is updated considering a replay buffer $H$ that stores history trajectories in the form of $(\mathbf{o}_t, \mathbf{a}_t, \mathbf{r}_t, \mathbf{o}_{t+1})$ entries, which summarize the interactions occurred in the previous steps.
+In particular, based on a set of entries randomly sampled from $H$, we update $\psi$ to minimize the following joint regression loss function: